 This route is 95% single track on the network of walking and cattle paths.
 Leaving Nagle, it goes along the uMgeni River to the confluence with the uMsundusi River over Scary Bridge and the saddles (well known to Dusi canoeists) to even more single tracks linking villages before finally dropping down John 14 Trail back to the uMgeni for the last few kilometres of trail along the river to iSithumba.

-There is an option of a transfer from a specific point in greater Durban and back in the Detour Mothership limited to 12 riders at a cost of R350 per rider.
+TRANSFER from a central point in Durban and back out of the valley, limited to 12 riders and their bicycles at a cost of R 350 each.